faiazamin/faiazamin.github.io/README.md

 ## Education
 - B.Sc in CSE | University of Dhaka (_February 2023_)

-## Work Experience
+## Experience
+#### Research
 **Engineer I (Android & ML Application) @ Samsung R&D Institute (_June 2023 - Present_)**
 - Developed a tone and context-based keyword recognition system for Samsung phones, enhancing voice interaction accuracy (In Progress for Patent).
-- Run experiments with a novel approach to detect user attentiveness using Samsung Earbuds, phone, computer vision, UWB, and EEG signals, improving real-time responsiveness (In Progress for Patent).
+- Run experiments with a novel approach to measure user focus level using Samsung Earbuds, phone, computer vision, UWB, and EEG signals, improving real-time responsiveness (In Progress for Patent).
+- Ideated and implemented the proof of concept for watchface complication recomendation system for Samsung Galaxy watches
+#### Development
+- Participated in the development and maintainance of local rendering feature for Galaxy watches.
+- wrote unit test cases for my teams submodules and increased the code coverage from 50% to 84%.
+- Analyzed and fixed product life cycle (PLM) issues and static analysis issues for our code module.

+**Prompt Engineer @ Scale.AI (Outlier) (_March 2024 - November 2024_)**
+- Refined and structured the LLM model
+- Created and tested conversational flows
+- Set up conversational conditions and responses
+- Monitored LLM performance.

-**Research Student @ Cognitive Agents and Interaction Lab (_March 2022 - February 2023_)**
+**Research Aide @ Cognitive Agents and Interaction Lab (_March 2022 - February 2023_)**
 - Conducted data collection, processing, and analysis for novel study evaluating the impact of deep learning models on combinatorial optimization problem.

 ## Undergraduate Thesis